 Power Choice Provides Savings to JCPL Electric Bills

 Power choice in the JCPL service area is providing customers with a variety of electric rate products to choose from.
-The recent default rate adjustment will bring the supply price up to $0.10386 per KWh usage above 600 in the summer period which goes through the end of September.
-After that period, from October 1 until the end of May 2017, customers on the default rate will pay a rate of $0.102863 for every KWh that they consumer.
-New Jersey power choice gives a consumer the option to take a low fixed rate that last for a few months during the summer, buying time to see if long terms rate drop by the end of the summer.
+The recent default rate adjustment will bring the supply price up to $0.10386 per kWh usage above 600 in the summer period which goes through the end of September.
+After that period, from October 1 until the end of May 2017, customers on the default rate will pay a rate of $0.102863 for every kWh that the consumer.
+New Jersey power choice gives a consumer the option to take a low fixed rate that lasts for a few months during the summer, buying time to see if long terms rates drop by the end of the summer.
 Conversely, a consumer not wanting to take risks could elect to lock in their rate for the long term at a price that is higher than the short term competitive offers, but still much lower than the default price.
-For example, current 12 month fixed rate offers in the low 9 cent range will save customers around 11% through the end of the current default rate period that will end next May.
+For example, the current 12 months fixed rate offers in the low 9 cent range will save customers around 11% through the end of the current default rate period that will end next May.
 These rate plans offer customers an easy and no hassle way to save money on their JCPL electric bills.

 Even lower competitive offers are available, but for shorter terms.
-For example a JCPL customer can lock in a rate in the low 8 cent range that will bring their savings versus the default price up to over 20%, however these plans currently are only for 3 to 6 month periods.
-Entering into one of these plans will maximize the savings in the short term, but the possibility of rates going up after this period exist do to the volatility in wholesale energy market prices which ultimately determine the retail prices competitive JCPL suppliers are able to offer.
+For example, a JCPL customer can lock in a rate in the low 8 cent range that will bring their savings versus the default price up to over 20%, however, these plans currently are only for 3 to 6 month periods.
+Entering into one of these plans will maximize the savings in the short term, but the possibility of rates going up after this period exists due to the volatility in wholesale energy market prices which ultimately determine the retail prices competitive JCPL suppliers are able to offer.